Sign in

 flexibility

-Managers are naturally afraid to lose the control they have in a traditional office environment.
-This has long been cited as the key reason companies have failed after trying remote working.
+Managers are naturally afraid to lose the control they experienced in a traditional office environment.
+This has long been cited as the key reason companies revert back to report to the office working arrangements after trying remote working.
+Harvard Business Review (HBR) cites studies showing that managers struggled greatly when lacking the ability to connect face-to-face and in-person with their remote workforce.

 Micromanagement doesn’t work in any office, especially not a virtual office.
 Previously you could wander through the office asking questions and continually communicating.
 Not now.
 Let go and trust your workforce to deliver.
 And if you don’t trust them to deliver, you’re hiring the wrong people.